gravitational/teleport/examples/workflows/README.md

 ## Example workflows plugin

-This example plugin demonstrates how to create a workflows plugin to automatically approve/deny new access requests based on a simple Allow List.
+This example plugin demonstrates how to create a workflows plugin to automatically approve/deny new access requests based on permissions given to Teleport user and role for this plugin.
+Any request for a role listed under the `review_request` will be automatically approved.

 ## Demo